Trac-Systems/hypertokens/README.md

 Trac20 defines the most simplistic token standard possible and can be operated in terminal (no special transactions required).

+It supports signed and fair mints.
+Signed mints enable deployers to limit mints for selected wallets.

 Inter-contract interaction can be achieved through the use of Trac Features (e.g. for marketplaces like [Hypermall](https://github.com/Trac-Systems/hypermall-downloads)).

 This contract is instantly executable, see instructions below.